opentargets-archive/data_pipeline/README.md

 See the default `mrtarget.ops.yml` file for detailed comments describing the avaliable options, or use the `--help` command line argument.

 #### Data
 These options describe how the data is to be processed.
 They are described in a [YAML](https://yaml.org/) file that can be specified to operations.
-See the [OpenTargets blog](https://blog.opentargets.org/) for links to technical notes with the relevant file for each release.
+See the [OpenTargets docs](https://docs.targetvalidation.org/technical-pipeline/technical-notes) technical notes with the relevant file for each release.

 #### Elasticsearch
 These options describe how Elasticsearch is to be configured.
 They are described in a [YAML](https://yaml.org/) file that can be specified to operations.
 Default settings are included